Intro to WordPress Custom Post Types

-- Another big benefit is they are easier to train site admins to use.
+- They are easier to train site admins to use.
 When built correctly, WordPress Custom Post Types will provide context and constraints that help your content creators focus on building content and not wasting time figuring out which category a post belongs in or if it will show up in the right place on the website.
 Also, when creating a typical Custom Post Type entry, you do not need all of the possible options available to a generic post streamling the process of managing site content.

 - It’s easier to create and manage custom displays of your content.
 By default all posts are displayed the same way by your WordPress theme.
 This usually means showing the title and a blurb or excerpt from the post.
 With WordPress Custom Post Types you can have more effective and custom layouts for you content.
 ‘Team Member’ posts can be displayed as an image and a bio in 3 x 3 grid.
 ‘Web Resources’ can be displayed as a set of expandable, categorized list of links.

 - WordPress Custom Post Types also let you create custom taxonomies (categories and subcategories) specific to your post type.
 A movie post type, for eXample, may be categorized by genre, era, or rating.
 By using a WordPress Custom Post Type taxonomy you do not have to complicate the categories and subcategories of your regular Posts.

 WordPress Custom Post Types highlight the fact that WordPress is not simply a blogging platform: it is a robust Content Management System that will help you organize your content and customize the presentation of your WordPress website to the world.